dansmyers/ComputerOrganizationAndArchitecture/Notes/02a-Bits_and_Bytes.md

 ### May I Have a Word?

 If you've played old videogames, you've probably come across references to the "8-bit era" or "16-bit era" of gaming.
-If you're downloading programs for a modern system, you may notice that you sometimes have a choice of "32-bit" or "64-bit" versions.
+When downloading programs for your computer, you may sometimes have a choice of "32-bit" or "64-bit" versions.

-The number of "bits" a system has is its *word size*: the size of its basic unit of access.
-This influences several aspects of a system's design.
+These "bits" refer to the systems's *word size*: its basic unit of access.
+Word size influences several things:

   - Registers hold a word of data
   - Integers are typically word-sized